Introduction

 implementation of __libc_start_main

-is quite complicated as it needs to be portable across the very
+is quite complicated as it needs to be portable across the very wide

-wide number of systems and architectures that
+number of systems and architectures that glibc

-can run on.
-It does a number of specific things
+on.
+It does a number of specific things related to setting up the C

-programmers don’t need to worry about.
+library which the most of the programmers don’t need to worry about.

 Initialization and Termination Routines